carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 This will be our introduction to writing Python in notebooks.
 Will reinforce running lines, clearing output.

-Twitter Timelines, and other files we harvest using twarc, needs to be 'flattened' before we use it.
+Twitter Timelines, and other files we harvest using twarc, need to be 'flattened' before we use it.
 This will ensure that each line of jsonl is one tweet: